leeian1011/trsh/README.md

 the first directory/file present!
 This causes issues when trying to read to a buffer thats 1024 bytes big leading to lots of unfilled memory address and leading to undefined behaviour.

+- Learnt about how pointer arithmetic can help with working around reading unknown size of data.
+Combining offset of data read, and data to be read, along with realloc allows us to read unknown size of data.